Robust quantum metrology with random Majorana constellations: Majorana constellations

-\emph{Majorana constellations.---} The Majorana representation can easily be understood by noticing that spin-$S$ states can be obtained as fully symmetrized states of a system of $2S$ spins $1/2$ (or qubits).
+The merit of Majorana was to show that points in $\mathbb{C}\mathbf{P}^{2S}$ are in one-to-one correspondence with unordered sets of (possibly coincident) $2S$ points on the unit sphere $\mathcal{S}_{2}$.
+In other words, spin-$S$ states can be obtained as fully symmetrized states of a system of $2S$ spins $1/2$ (or qubits).
 These systems have many physical applications, ranging from quantum computation to quantum sensing and metrology~\cite{Bouchard:2017aa,Chryssomalakos:2017tg,Goldberg:2018uq,Martin:2020vu,Goldberg:2021uw}.
 This idea is also at the heart of the Schwinger map~\cite{Schwinger:1965kx,Chaturvedi:2006vn}, which realizes the set of angular momentum operators in terms of polynomials of bosonic operators.